 A quick, easy fix for those times when your balance is zero

-- Simply log in to Online Banking to transfer money from your savings account when your checking balance falls below zero
+- Log in to Digital Banking to transfer money from your savings account when your checking balance falls below zero

 Overdraft Line of Credit